JorinAI/jorin/README.md

 ```

 This will install `jorin` to `$HOME/.jorin/bin` and add it to your path.
-You can also manually download a [release](https://github.com/JorinAI/jorin-cli/releases).
+You can also manually download a [release from Github](https://github.com/JorinAI/jorin-cli/releases).

 ## Quick start